-Feeling like you’ve run out of energy but you should probably do some kind of sensory activity with your toddler?
-Just give them a sponge, one color paint, and a piece of white paper and call it a day.
-Seriously, just cut a sponge in half to make it smaller and give it to your kid with a piece of paper and a small container of paint.
-After all, they don’t know this was supposed to be a Valentine’s Day activity, they’re just happy to make a mess.
+Honestly, if you've run out of energy but want to do some kind of sensory activity with your toddler: Just give them a sponge, one color paint, and a piece of white paper and call it a day.
+After all, they're just happy to make a mess.

 You can even do this activity with a really young baby: Just skip the paint and glue and let them make prints on construction paper with water.

 My #1 tip for doing crafts with your toddler:

 Show your kid what to do, but then let them take charge.
 Don't worry if they're doing it "wrong."
 My son wanted pink paper and chose to paint over his hearts and made this masterpiece:

 The goal is for kids to have fun doing these activities and get excited next time we say "do you want to do some crafts?"